paketo-buildpacks/paketo-website/content/docs/howto/dotnet-core.md

 ### Deprecated: Using buildpack.yml

-Specifying the .Net Core Framework version through `buildpack.yml` configuration will be deprecated in .Net Core Runtime and .Net Core ASPNET Buildpacks v1.0.0.
+Specifying the .Net Core Framework version through `buildpack.yml` configuration will be deprecated in .Net Core Runtime and .Net Core ASP.NET Buildpacks v1.0.0.
 To migrate from using `buildpack.yml`, please set the `BP_DOTNET_FRAMEWORK_VERSION` environment variable.